 - There are two types of handicapped plates.
 The Permanent Disability Plate or Placard and the Hearing Impaired Plate or Placard do not require an additional fee, but a special application approved by a physician must be obtained.

-- There are plates that honor or recognize the owner of the vehicle, such as Purple Heart, Congressional Medal of Honor, Veteran, Pearl Harbor Survivor, Former Prisoner of War.
+- There are plates that honor or recognize the owner of the vehicle, such as Purple Heart, Congressional Medal of Honor, Veteran, Pearl Harbor Survivor, and Former Prisoner of War.
 Most of these have fees and require evidence of eligibility.

-- There are special license plates that relate to the status of the vehicle, such as Farm Vehicle, Horseless Carriage, Historic, Classic, Street Rod.
+- There are special license plates that relate to the status of the vehicle, such as Farm Vehicle, Horseless Carriage, Historic, Classic, and Street Rod.

 - There are three special plates relating to the three state universities in Arizona: ASU, U of A, and NAU.
-Part of the fees for these plates go to the school's scholarship fund.
+Part of the fees for these plates goes to the school's scholarship fund.
 Several other colleges/universities offer plates available to alumni of those institutions.

-- If you want a personalized plate, you can determine whether the desired text has already been issued here: Personalized Plate Search
+- If you want a personalized plate, you can determine whether the desired text has already been issued via the personalized plate search.

 - Once you have determined the special license plate you'd like, you can apply and pay for one online.